godotengine/godot-docs/reference/creating_android_modules.rst

     modules="com/android/godot/MySingleton"

-More than one singleton module can be enable by separating with comma:
+More than one singleton module can be enabled by separating with commas:

 ::